pajicadvance/affogato/README.md

 lonefelidae16, for their [unofficial port of ExtraSounds](https://github.com/lonefelidae16/extra-sounds), and allowing me to include it in this modpack

+AkashiiKun, for their [unofficial Fabric port of Trinket Lanterns](https://github.com/AkashiiKun/TrinketLanterns), and allowing me to include it in this modpack

 douira, for the excellent 3D render of the affogato cup used in the modpack icon and banner

 All the other mod authors whose mods are included in this modpack, for making my life easier